 As the COVID-19 pandemic continues to evolve, there may be additional negative impacts in the future on our ability to initiate new clinical trial sites, to enroll new patients and to maintain existing patients who are participating in our clinical trials, which may include increased clinical trial costs, longer timelines and delay in our ability to obtain regulatory approvals of our product candidates, if at all.
-Our ability to attract additional clinical trial sites and principal investigators to conduct our clinical trials and to conduct the necessary clinical trial site initiation procedures has been and may continue to be impacted by quarantines, shelter-in-place and similar restrictions imposed by federal, state and local governments.
+Our ability to attract additional clinical trial sites and principal investigators to conduct our clinical trials and to conduct the necessary clinical trial site initiation procedures has been and may continue to be impacted by guarantines, shelter-in-place and similar restrictions imposed by federal, state and local governments.
 These restrictions may also continue to prohibit or discourage patients from enrolling in, or continuing to participate in, our clinical trials.
 Principal investigators and clinical trial site staff, as healthcare providers, may have heightened exposure to COVID-19 and if their health is impacted by COVID-19, it could adversely impact the conduct of our clinical trials at their sites.
 Similarly, potential participants in our clinical trials, many of whom are particularly vulnerable, may be unwilling to enroll in, and enrolled patients may be unwilling to continue to participate in, our clinical trials due to concerns about traveling to sites for required screening and clinical trial visits and procedures.
-In this regard, during the COVID-19 pandemic, we have experienced, from time to time, a slower pace of clinical site and procedures and clinical trial enrollment than originally anticipated in certain of our clinical trials, and we experienced a higher subject dropout rate in our aldafermin ALPINE 2/3 trial than we had anticipated based on our previous trials in patients with NASH.
-We believe this may be due to factors such as the vulnerability of our studied patient populations, site staff shortages, clinical trial site suspensions, reallocation of medical resources and th
+In this regard, during the COVID-19 pandemic, we have experienced, from time to time, a slower pace of clinical site initiation and clinical trial enrollment than originally anticipated in certain of our clinical trials, and we experienced a higher subject dropout rate in our aldafermin ALPINE 2/3 trial than we had anticipated based on our previous trials in patients with NASH.
+We believe this may be due to factors such as the vulnerability of our studied patient populations, site staff shortages, clinical trial site suspensions, reallocation of medical resources and the challenges of working remotely due to shelter-in-place and similar government orders and guidelines, among other factors.